Find Affordable College Courses

 Best California Schools for Affordable Quality for a Master's in Materials Sciences

-Our analysis found University of California - Berkeley to be the best value school for materials sciences students who want to pursue a master’s degree in California.
-UC Berkeley is a fairly large public school located in the midsize city of Berkeley.
+Our 2023 rankings named University of California - Berkeley the best value school in California for materials sciences students working on their master’s degree.
+UC Berkeley is a very large public school located in the city of Berkeley.

-UC Berkeley graduate students pay an average of $14,160 in in-state tuition and fees each year.
+UCSB graduate students pay an average of $13,581 in in-state tuition and fees each year.

 A rank of #3 on this year’s list means University of California - Riverside is a great value for materials sciences students working on their master’s degree.
 UCR is a very large public school located in the large city of Riverside.